In America, muscle cars were as popular as Coca-Cola in their heyday.

 Ford put Detroit Steel and Tubing in charge of assembling the cars.
 Officials capped production at 100 examples.
 Many ended up raced into the ground by drag racers.

 AMC introduced the AMX in February of 1968 during a press event held at the Daytona International Speedway.
 It served two purposes.
 First, it was the brand’s entry into the booming muscle car segment.
 It slotted right above the Javelin, whose mission was to lock horns the with Mustang.
 Second, it was a rolling display of AMC’s newest approach to design and engineering, which the brand previewed with a series of AMX-badged concepts during the 1960s.

 The AMX was a little bit shorter than the competition but it wasn’t down on power.
-Its top engine was a 390-cubic-inch (6.4-litre) V8 rated at 315bhp.
+Its top engine was a 390-cubic-inch (6.4-liter) V8 rated at 315 hp.
 AMC priced it competitively, too; the base model started at $3245 (about $23,000 in today’s money).